beckn/missions/docs/starter_kit/starter_kit.md

   search, select, init, confirm, status, cancel, track, support, update, rating
 ```

 These cover the Order transaction lifecycle (Refer to the image in the Introduction to Beckn section on how these map to the order lifecycle).
-The default implementation of the BAP Protocol Server will work sychronously and will return back when it has the answers from the network or times out.

 You return back an ack, process these messages and callback the corresponding endpoint (on_search, on_select etc) on the BPP PS Client server.

 #### Becknifying your application